BergmannLab/Retina-tortuosity/README.md

 Here, all phenotypes we decide to use will be combined into a single phenofile `multiTrait_phenofile_qqnorm.csv`, which we will use as the basis for all downstream analyses.

-# How-to for running the new, faster GWAS
+# General how-to for the faster GWAS
 ## Running GWAS
 0) Generate your phenofile, and put it in the appropriate *EXPERIMENT_ID* folder
 1) Run your GWAS: